 Clubs are encouraged to participate in the Orientation Programme, to produce brochures, or flyers, and to advertise their clubs' activities on the designated Student Affairs notice boards.

-Founding members of any proposed club need to submit a written proposal with the required document to the Dean of SAES in accordance with the Student Club policy.
-The Director of Student Affairs and the Dean of SAES supervise and authorize the activities of the clubs and provide available facilities, including a space for club meetings, to the authorized clubs for approved activities.
-The President of each club must provide a list of the executive members (i.e. the Club President, the Club Vice- President, the Club
+Founding members of any proposed club need to submit a written proposal with the required document to the Dean of Student Affairs in accordance with the Student Club policy.

+The Director of Student Affairs and the Dean of Student Affairs supervise and authorise the activities of the clubs and provide available facilities, including a space for club meetings, to the authorized clubs for approved activities.
+The President of each club must provide a list of the executive members (i.e. the Club President, the Club Vice-President, the Club

-Treasurer and all members of the club), including their names and contact details which will be kept confidential by the Dean of Student Affairs.
+Treasurer and all members of the club), including their names and contact details which will be kept confidential by the Dean of Student Affairs/ The Manager of student services.

-Maintaining clubs and membership is the responsibility of the club executive committee, and any changes need to be reported to the Deanship of SAES.
+Maintaining clubs and membership is the responsibility of the club executive committee, and any changes need to be reported to the Deanship of SA.